-The University of Alberta’s Construction Administration Certificate explores the planning, technical, financial, and legal aspects of the construction business to allow learners to develop and expand their managerial skills and advance their careers.
+The University of Alberta’s Construction Management & Administration Certificate (CST) explores the planning, technical, financial, and legal aspects of the construction business to allow learners to develop and expand their managerial skills and advance their careers.

-If you work in the construction industry and are seeking a competitive edge to further your career, the Construction Administration Certificate will greatly increase your ability to compete and succeed.
+If you work in the construction industry and are seeking a competitive edge to further your career, this certificate will greatly increase your ability to compete and succeed.

 Courses in this program are accredited for the Gold Seal certification (Canadian Construction Association) and for the Blue Seal certificate (Alberta Advanced Education—Apprenticeship and Industry Training).